ADVERTISEMENT

 • Autoimmune Thyroid Disease - It is a condition in which the immune system attacks the thyroid gland in the neck.

-• Lupus - An inflammatory disease in which the immune system attacks its own tissues such as joints, skin, blood cells, brain, heart, and lungs.
+• Lupus - An inflammatory disease in which the immune system attacks its tissues such as joints, skin, blood cells, brain, heart, and lungs.

 • Sjogren's Syndrome - An immune system disorder characterized by dry eyes and dry mouth.

-How Can We Diagnose Celiac Disease?
+How Can One Diagnose Celiac Disease?

 • Physical examination and thorough medical history can rule out celiac disease.